 The data you have will come with its issues; the data structures source using will be different from another.
 You need to find a way to clean up the data and make sure there is a unified structure you can work with.
 Operations on faulty data could lead to catastrophic outcomes.

 Unlike ten years ago, now Data cleaning can be done visually using a data preparation tool.
 Most data preparation tools have an intuitive user interface that lets you clean data without any hassle.
-My favourite data preparation tool is Trifacta wrangler.
-There are many alternatives like.
+My favorite data preparation tool is Trifacta wrangler.
+There are many alternatives.

 By definition, – Data integration is combining data from multiple sources into a single, unified view.
 A simple example of this can be combining data from your google analytics data with the data from your website chat app like intercom, drift or collect.chat, and also from your blog subscription app like MailChimp.